jasonhilder/jasonhilder/README.md

 - Golang.
 - General Web Stack HTML, CSS and PHP.
 - Javascript/Typescript.
-- Random Bash Scripts that should not see the light of day.
+- Bash Scripts that should not see the light of day.